limaosen0/Variational-Graph-Auto-Encoders/README.md

 # Notes

-You can clone our program, but if you use it in your published paper, please cite the paper "Variational Graph Auto-Encoder".
+You can clone our program for practice, but if you use it in your published paper, please cite the paper "Variational Graph Auto-Encoder".